*Updated February 2, 2023*

 I knew I was getting an 8 foot farm table (I know we can’t all be so lucky!) so I didn’t have to decorate very much as far as linens go (usually white linens are supplied by the bridal show, just FYI).
 So I went with a chiffon table runner for a classic, romantic look.
 It was also on Amazon Prime!
 This is the one I bought.
 I ALMOST bought this one, but I decided that it might look too rustic with the wooden farm table, so I stuck with the chiffon.
 At 120 inches it was the perfect length to spread across the table and scrunch it up a bit.

 You need something for your future clients to take home with them so they can get in touch with you!
-Vistaprint is my favorite vendor for printing business cards and rack cards.
+This is my favorite vendor for printing business cards and rack cards.
 They always have great sales and you can get business cards for less than $15!
-Click here to get your discount code and order your own biz cards.

 Albums are an investment, but clients love having them to look through.
 It will keep them at your booth for longer, so if you have the budget to buy some sample albums they are a great investment!
 I order my sample albums from Miller’s and their turnaround time is CRAZY FAST!
 I’ve had them delivered to me within 48 hours before!
 They also have seasonal sample sales where you can get them 40% off!